-In the bottom of the fourteenth frame, facing relief pitcher Millie Deegan (who came on in the twelfth), Winter fanned.
-Kurys singled through the left side.
+In the bottom of the 14th frame, facing righty Millie Deegan, who had shut out Racine since the tenth inning, Winter struck out, but Kurys singled through the left side.
 With Trezza at the plate, Sophie stole second.
-She led off second, and, as she later explained, “Betty hit to right field, through the infield.
+She led off the base, and, as she later explained, “Betty hit to right field, through the infield.
 It was sharply hit, and Rosie Gacioch was playing shallow.
 I had started to steal third, and Leo Murphy, our manager, just kept waving me to go, winding his arm up, and ‘Go!
 Go!’
 When I slid into home, I slid away from the tag.
 The throw was coming from right field.
 That was a close play, but I was safe, and we won the game.”

-The 5,630 fans who paid to see that playoff finale certainly got their money’s worth.
-They also boosted Racine’s attendance to 102,413 for the year, setting a new franchise record.
+The 5,630 fans who paid to see that playoff finale got their money’s worth.
+They also boosted Racine’s attendance to 102,413 for the year, setting an all-time franchise record.

-Voted Player of the Year for 1946, Kurys contributed four more outstanding seasons.
-In addition, she made the AAGPBL All-Star team from 1946 through 1949.
-Always a strong hitter, in 1950 she belted seven home runs to tie for the circuit’s lead with Rockford’s Eleanor Callow, the All-American's career home run leader.
-The Belles remained strong for two years, but they never again won a championship.
+Kurys contributed four more outstanding seasons to the Belles, and she made the AAGPBL All-Star teams from 1946 through 1949.
+Always a strong hitter, in 1950 she belted seven home runs to tie for the circuit’s lead with Rockford’s Eleanor Callow, the league’s career home-run leader.
+The Belles remained strong in 1947 and 1948, but they never again won a championship.

-In mid-July 1950, before a Racine-Kenosha contest, the Belles sponsored a “Sophie Kurys Night” to honor one of the All-American League's greatest players.
-Already the league's career stolen base leader, at that point Sophie had 1,033 steals, and she was still going strong.
+In mid-July 1950, before a Racine-Kenosha contest, the Belles sponsored a “Sophie Kurys Night” to honor one of the league’s greatest players.
+Already the career stolen-base leader, Sophie was still going strong.

-Kurys’ lifetime stats for the All-American League can be seen in the table below, with boldface representing categories in which she led the AAGPBL in a given season, and an asterisk (*) showing all-time league records.
-Not only did she pace the league in hits six times, collecting 688 over her nine-year career, but she set a career stolen base record of 1,114, topping the circuit from 1944 through 1950, all the while sliding in a dress!
+Kurys’ lifetime statistics for the All-American League can be seen in the table below, with boldface representing categories in which she led the AAGPBL in a given season, and an asterisk (*) showing all-time league records.
+Not only did she pace the league in runs scored six times, totaling 688 over her nine-year career, but she set a career stolen-base record of 1,114, topping the circuit from 1944 through 1950, always sliding (with thighs bandaged) in a skirted uniform!

-Asked about the honor of being selected Player of the Year in 1946, the modest Kurys replied, “I didn’t have a clue that I was going to be picked.
+Asked about the honor of being Player of the Year in 1946, Kurys, modest, straightforward, but often reticent, replied, “I didn’t have a clue that I was going to be picked.
 Don Black, who was our PR man in Racine, wrote me a letter and asked me to give some kind of history of my playing days in Flint.
 I thought it was just for the Yearbook.
 He worked for Western Printing, and Western Printing wrote the Dell Books.
 He wrote the ‘Flint Flash’ stuff.

-Kurys made a brief comeback with the All-American in 1952, partly because the softball team wouldn’t pay the salary she desired.
-But the owner changed his mind after Sophie hit .318 during 17 games in Battle Creek, and she played two more years for the Music Maids.
-She played her final season of fast-pitch softball in 1955.
+Kurys made a brief comeback with the All-American League in 1952, partly because the Music Maids wouldn’t pay the salary she desired.
+But the owner changed his mind after Sophie hit .318 during 17 games in Battle Creek, and she returned to play three more years of Chicago softball.

 Having worked in the offseason at Racine’s Apex Machine Producing Company, a manufacturer of automotive and airplane parts, Sophie continued in the business, became a partner, and finally retired in 1972.
-Later, she completed her GED and attended a community college on a golf scholarship.
-The retired businesswoman enjoyed a new career competing in golf.
+She moved to Scottsdale, Arizona, completed her GED, and attended a community college on a golf scholarship.
+Afterward, she enjoyed many years competing in golf.

 “Sophie isn’t upbeat, just down-to-earth and very family-oriented,” Maddy English recalled about her former roommate.
 “She always worked hard at baseball, and she sent money to her family.
 She’s a real person.
 There’s nothing phony about her.”